Main

 • We utilize Guidelines on the Establishment of Compliance Systems at Affiliated Companies, to strengthen compliance systems at affiliated companies on a global basis, and we carry out regular monitoring.

-• To improve the credibility of the systems and promote their use, the CEO sent out a message encouraging employees to "Speak Up" when we have doubts or feel that something is wrong, and in the fiscal year ended March 2023, we strengthened the whistleblower response based on the amendment of the Whistleblower Protection Act of Japan.
+• To improve the credibility of the systems and promote their use, the CEO sent out a message encouraging employees to "Speak Up" when we have doubts or feel that something is wrong, and in FY March 2024, we initiated e-Learning programs based on real cases to prevent recurrence and improve trust in our whistleblowing system.

-• The main initiatives carried out in FY Mar/2023 in order to raise awareness of compliance and integrity are as follows.
+• The main initiatives carried out in FY March 2024 in order to raise awareness of compliance and integrity are as follows.

 —We provided training for employees at all levels, from new entrants to managers, as well as for employees about to be transferred overseas or to group companies, or assigned outside the company.

-—We held "With Integrity Month" under the theme of "Build an organization with integrity" which is one element of Mitsui's Materiality.
-Activities included an integrity discussion between the CEO and Mitsui employees, a discussion between the CCO and business unit COOs, and an interview and roundtable discussion with executives titled "Past Corporate Scandals and Integrity" for the entire company.
+—We held "With Integrity Month" under the theme of "Think about Integrity in the coming years" which is one element of Mitsui's Materiality.
+Activities included an integrity discussion between the CEO and Mitsui employees of Asia Pacific business unit, article distribution of integrity discussion between CCO, business unit COOs and business unit employees, video streaming to review corporate scandals and think about integrity in English.
 In addition, each business unit and overseas office voluntarily conducted integrity-related projects in their respective organizations.

 —We continued providing a learning course based on a Compliance Handbook explaining the "Business Conduct Guidelines for Employees and Officers of Mitsui & Co." in order to promote the assimilation of basic compliance knowledge that officers and employees of Mitsui should acquire in the course of their daily business activities.
 We also provide a “Mitsui & Co.
 Group Compliance Handbook” and e-learning to the group companies that requested them.

-— In our annual compliance awareness survey, we added questions aimed at understanding the status of compliance and identifying indications of potential compliance issues, and while measuring organizational openness and psychological safety, etc., we strengthened efforts to prevent the occurrence of compliance problems in cooperation with each business unit.
+—Response rate to compliance awareness surveys: 94%.
+We find out an indication of potent.al compliance issues at an early stage and, while measuring organizational openness, continue to strengthen efforts to prevent the occurrence of compliance problems in cooperation with each business unit.
 We are carrying out compliance awareness surveys and utilize them to improve compliance structures in each organization.
 The compliance awareness surveys are being used on a global group basis, customized according to the size and region of the organization.

 • GENDER EQUALITY